|Nutrition Facts (per serving)|

 1 teaspoon cayenne pepper, or to taste

 Combine olive oil, lemon juice, 3 tablespoons of the cilantro, garlic, shallots, cayenne pepper, cumin, black pepper, and salt.
 Mix well.

 Place tuna steaks in a large resealable bag or a glass baking dish.
 Pour marinade over top.
 Turn to coat and then refrigerate for 30 minutes.

 Brush the cooking grate of your grill with oil and then preheat.

-Remove from grill and serve with remaining cilantro
+Remove from grill and serve topping with the remaining cilantro

 Bluefin Tuna, Raw.
 FoodData Central.
 United States Department of Agriculture.